 Glucose is important to health, as our body depends on it for energy.
 It is heartening to know that the wax esters found in honeycomb may improve glucose metabolism.
 It can reduce insulin levels and markers for insulin resistance, as well.
 As a result, eating honeycomb may help manage type-2 diabetes.

 Since honey is much sweeter than sugar, only a small amount is needed to reach the same level of sweetness.
-This way, honeycomb raise blood sugar levels less compared to refined sugar This is why raw honey in honeycombs is a potential alternative to sugar for diabetics.
+This way, honeycomb raises blood sugar levels less compared to refined sugar This is why raw honey in honeycombs is a potential alternative to sugar for diabetics.
 Please bear in mind that despite its potential benefits, honeycomb still elevates blood sugar levels, so it’s best to eat it in moderation.

 Eating large amounts of honeycomb can also cause gastrointestinal blockage, which can be life-threatening.
 Although consuming honeycomb has numerous health benefits, some individuals may have adverse reactions.
 It is best to follow the honeycomb product’s intake guidelines, or consult with a healthcare professional before consuming it regularly.